Cell Identification

 Cytospin Technique

-In the cytospin procedure, use a high speed centrifuge to concentrate the cells on a slide in a uniform monolayer 6 mm in diameter.
+The cytospin technique uses a high speed centrifuge to concentrate the cells on a slide in a uniform monolayer 6 mm in diameter.
 The monolayer distribution enhances the morphological appearance of the cells present.

 Allow the slides to dry in air for several minutes and then stain them with Wright-Giemsa stain.
-Cytospin slides may be placed in an automatic stainer, such as Hema-Tek, or stained manually.
+Cytospin slides may be placed in an automatic stainer or stained manually.

 Perform a 100 or 200 cell differential and record the number of neutrophils, eosinophils, basophils, lymphocytes, monocytes, macrophages, and blasts cells.